The Creatives

 Our diverse repertoire appeals to first-time audiences and makes us a firm favourite amongst dance enthusiasts.
 Find out where to book tickets for a show near you here.

-The 2024 Ballet Central repertoire promises to deliver exciting theatricality, technical excellence and drama choreographed by international dance industry influencers.
+The 2025 Ballet Central repertoire promises to deliver a revitalising programme of classical ballet and contemporary dance.
 Find out more here.

 The Company